castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 - `max` (Number) Max values for the recommendation, applies to every container.
 For memory - this is in MiB, for CPU - this is in cores.
 - `min` (Number) Min values for the recommendation, applies to every container.
 For memory - this is in MiB, for CPU - this is in cores.
 - `overhead` (Number) Overhead for the recommendation, e.g. `0.1` will result in 10% higher recommendation

+<a id="nestedblock--cpu--apply_threshold_strategy"></a>
+### Nested Schema for `cpu.apply_threshold_strategy`

+Required:

+- `type` (String) Defines apply theshold strategy type.
+	- PERCENTAGE - recommendation will be applied when diff of current requests and new recommendation is greater than set value

+Optional:

+- `percentage` (Number) Percentage of a how much difference should there be between the current pod requests and the new recommendation.
+It must be defined for the PERCENTAGE strategy.

 <a id="nestedblock--cpu--limit"></a>
 ### Nested Schema for `cpu.limit`